Educational Blog about Anesthesia, Intensive care and Pain management

 ➧ History of orthopnea, wheezing, sputum production, or smoking history.

-➧ Recent upper respiratory infection, snoring, or sleep disturbances may indicate obstructive processes.
+➧ Recent upper respiratory infections, snoring, or sleep disturbances may indicate obstructive processes.

 ➧ Careful preoperative evaluation of the patient’s respiratory function identifies potential problems.